middlestate/vyla-www/src/pages/about/index.md

         anything been added?
 Were sustainable practices used?
 How did it get to my store?
     - text: |
-        With VYLA, answers to these questions is just the start.
+        With VYLA, answers to these questions are just the start.
-  heading: >
-    Connecting the farmer and the consumer by making the supply chain completely transparent.
-  image: /img/hero-image-brainstorm.jpg
-  title: THE STORY OF VYLA
 mission:
   cards:
     - heading: Connect